By Xam Riche on November 11, 2025 • 14 min read

 These natural proteins help break down food into nutrients.
 By improving digestion, they may prevent gas and discomfort1.

 This guide explores what digestive enzymes are and how they work.
 We'll cover different types, symptoms of deficiency, and when to use supplements.
-You'll learn who should avoid them and how they compare with probiotics.
+You'll learn who should avoid them and how they compare with probiotics for IBS.

 Digestive enzymes are proteins your body makes to break down carbs, proteins, and fats2.
 They act like scissors, cutting food into smaller pieces for absorption.